API References

 )::Vector{Score}Calculate the ROUGE-L score between references and candidate at summary level.

-Returns a vector of Score
+Return a vector of Score objects.

 See Rouge: A package for automatic evaluation of summaries

-See also: rouge_l_sentence(), rouge_n
+See also: rouge_l_sentence, rouge_n

-TextAnalysis.rouge_n — Methodrouge_n(
+TextAnalysis.rouge_n — Method

 references::Vector{<:AbstractString},